Habituated Gorilla Families in Uganda

 - Bweza

 This is a splitter group from the Nshongi family in Bwindi Impenetrable Forest National Park.
-The group is led by silverback gorilla Bweza that split from the Nshongi gorilla group.
+The group is led by silverback gorilla Bweza, which split from the Nshongi gorilla group.
 Gorilla trekking has been taking place in this group for more than 2 years.
-This group comes with seven members with one silverback.
+This group has seven members, including one silverback.

 - Habinyanja

-The Habinyanja family is located within Buhoma sector.
-The group derived its name from the word Nyanja that denotes a body of water referring to the swamp in Bwindi National Park.
-The family members are concentrated in the Northern side of Bwindi Impenetrable Forest.
+The Habinyanja family is located within the Buhoma sector.
+The group derived its name from the word Nyanja, which means “body of water,” referring to the swamp in Bwindi National Park.
+The family members are concentrated on the Northern side of Bwindi Impenetrable Forest.

-Habituation of this group began in 1997 and this was under the Mugurusi silverback whose name denotes old man.
-Mugurusi died afterwards and his leadership was succeeded by Rwansigazi and Mwirima.
-The two male gorillas ruled together and their leadership styles were different and the latter brought split in the group.
+Habituation of this group began in 1997 under the Mugurusi silverback, whose name means ‘old man’.
+Mugurusi died afterwards, and his leadership was succeeded by Rwansigazi and Mwirima.
+The two male gorillas ruled together, but their leadership styles differed, leading to a split in the group.

-To curb down any fight, the family decided to harmoniously break in 2002.
-The troop that remained with Rwansigazi up to date has the identity of Habinyanja while the other group members that chose Mwirima’s leadership style stayed back at the place known as Rushegura to make the current Rushegura family.
+To avoid any fights, the family decided to break up harmoniously in 2002.
+The troop that remained with Rwansigazi to date has the identity of Habinyanja, while the other group members who chose Mwirima’s leadership style stayed at Rushegura to form the current Rushegura family.

-This group features 18 members with 2 silverbacks and several juveniles.
-Tracking through this group takes about 3 to 8 hours and for visitors who wish to realize their dreams in this group they are advised to spend a night in lodges within the Buhoma region.
+This group comprises 18 members, including 2 silverbacks and several juveniles.
+Tracking through this group takes about 3 to 8 hours, and visitors who wish to realize their dreams in this group are advised to spend a night in lodges in the Buhoma region.

 - Bitukura

-Bitukura derived its name from the river where it was sighted at a time when it comprised of 24 members.
-This group can be tracked within Ruhija sector of Bwindi Impenetrable Forest National Park.
-The habituation process for the family started in July 2007 and stopped in October 2008 and this featured as the shortest habituation time compared to the complete 2 year for a normal habituation process.
-The family is not headed by the oldest silverback but by Ndahura the second youngest of 3 silverbacks in the family.
+Bitukura derived its name from the river where it was first sighted, when it comprised 24 members.
+This group can be tracked within the Ruhija sector of Bwindi Impenetrable Forest National Park.
+The family’s habituation process started in July 2007 and ended in October 2008, making it the shortest habituation period compared to the full 2 years of a normal habituation process.
+The family is not led by the oldest silverback, but by Ndahura, the second-youngest of 3 silverbacks in the family.
 This group comes with 14 members.

 - Busingye

-Busingye group derived its name from Busingye silverback, situated in Rushaga area of Bwindi National Park.
+Busingye Group derived its name from Busingye Silverback, situated in the Rushaga area of Bwindi National Park.
 The word Busingye means peace.
-The silverback gorilla Busingye is known for fighting and in 2012, he splitted off from the Kahungye group taking 7 members.
-He is known for grabbing other females from other gorilla family.
-The group comprises of 9 members.
+The silverback gorilla Busingye is known for fighting, and in 2012, he split off from the Kahungye group, taking 7 members with him.
+He is known for grabbing other females from other gorilla families.
+The group comprises 9 members.

 - Kahungye

-Kahungye derived its name from Kahungye hill.
-The group can be tracked within Rushaga area.
+Kahungye was named after Kahungye Hill.
+The group can be tracked within the Rushaga area.
 It was set for tourism in October 2011.
-It comprised of 27 individuals with 3 strongest silverback gorillas.
+It comprised 27 individuals, with 3 of the strongest silverback gorillas.
 But the disgruntled Busingye broke off with many members.
-The group is currently headed by Rwigi whose name denotes door.
+The group is currently led by Rwigi, whose name means ‘door’.
 It is open for tracking throughout the year.

 - Kyaguriro

-This group is mainly set for research but when the rest of the groups are full, Kyaguriro can be visited for gorilla trekking by visitors.
-It was first habituated in 1999 and has since been put for research by the Max Planck Institute of Evolutionary Anthropology.
-The group features many regimes of silverback right from its first silverback Zeus who banished into the forest by Rukina where he finally passed on.
-He was succeeded by the next silverback Rukara who heads the 15 members.
-The group can be seen around the Northeastern border to the west of Bwindi Impenetrable Forest National Park in Ruhijha sector.
+This group is mainly for research, but when the rest of the groups are full, visitors can visit Kyaguriro for gorilla trekking.
+It was first habituated in 1999 and has since been studied by the Max Planck Institute of Evolutionary Anthropology.
+The group features many silverbacks, right from its first silverback, Zeus, who was banished into the forest by Rukina, where he finally passed on.
+He was succeeded by the next silverback, Rukara, who heads the 15-member group.
+The group can be seen along the Northeastern border, west of Bwindi Impenetrable Forest National Park, in the Ruhijha sector.

 - Mishaya

 The Mishaya family derived its name from the first silverback Mishaya.
-Mishaya happened to be the first to set off the fight in the Nshongi group at a time and walked away with 10 members in July 2010.
-He acted like Bweza silverback and split off from Nshongi family within 2 years and formed his own group.
+Mishaya happened to be the first to set off the fight in the Nshongi group at a time, and walked away with 10 members in July 2010.
+He acted like a Bweza silverback, split off from the Nshongi family within 2 years, and formed his own group.
 He died in February 2014.
-The group now features 12 members that can be tracked in Rushaga region while on safari in Bwindi Impenetrable Forest.
+The group now features 12 members, all of whom can be tracked in the Rushaga region while on safari in Bwindi Impenetrable Forest.
 The group is headed by Mwiine silverback.

 - Nkuringo

-If you are looking for the most breathtaking gorilla adventures, then look not further than Nkuringo family.
-Hiking through the thick vegetation of Bwindi to look for this is strenuous but rewards visitors with amazing experiences of lifetime.
-The group derived its name from the Nkuringo sector itself which in Rukiga means round hill.
-Its habituation stopped in 2004 and Nkuringo passed on 4 years after.
-He left 2 sons; Rafiki.
-The group is credited for its playful baby twins of Muhozi and Katungi but unfortunately Katungi passed on afterwards.
-The group comprises of 19 members with 2 silverbacks.
+If you are looking for the most breathtaking gorilla adventures, then look no further than the Nkuringo family.
+Hiking through the thick vegetation of Bwindi to look for this is strenuous but rewards visitors with once-in-a-lifetime experiences.
+The group derived its name from the Nkuringo sector, which in Rukiga means ‘ round hill’.
+Its habituation ended in 2004, and Nkuringo passed away 4 years later.
+He left 2 sons: Rafiki.
+The group is credited for its playful baby twins, Muhozi and Katungi, but unfortunately, Katungi passed on afterwards.
+The group comprises 19 members with 2 silverbacks.

 - Nshongi

-Nshongi gorilla family lies within the Rushaga area of Bwindi Impenetrable Forest National Park and it is headed by Nshongi silverback gorilla.
-This family derived its name from adjacent stream known as Omushongi gwoboki which denotes honey.
-Nshongi group was set for tourism in September 2009 and it featured among the largest gorilla troops in Bwindi with 36 members.
+Nshongi gorilla family lies within the Rushaga area of Bwindi Impenetrable Forest National Park, and it is headed by Nshongi silverback gorilla.
+This family derived its name from the adjacent stream, Omushongi gwoboki, which means ‘honey’.
+The Nshongi group was established for tourism in September 2009 and was among the largest gorilla troops in Bwindi, with 36 members.

 Splits started around July 2010 when Mishaya split off and took about 10 members to form its own group.
-And after 2 years, another silverback known as Bweza also went with some members to make its own group.
-The group is currently consists of 26 individuals.
-Tracking through this family comes with exceptional views of forest birds, primates and butterflies.
+And after 2 years, another silverback, Bweza, also left with some members to form its own group.
+The group currently consists of 26 individuals.
+Tracking through this family offers exceptional views of forest birds, primates, and butterflies.

 - Oruzogo

-Oruzogo gorilla family was set for tracking on 20th June 2011.
-The group comprises of 23 members with their leader being Tibirikwata.
-The group has continued to thrive with newly born babies by Musi and Ntamurungi in 2011 and Kakoba’s twins in March 2012.
+The Oruzogo gorilla family was set for tracking on 20th June 2011.
+The group comprises 23 members, with Tibirikwata as their leader.
+The group has continued to thrive, with the birth of Musi’s and Ntamurungi’s babies in 2011 and Kakoba’s twins in March 2012.
 The juveniles in the group have always kept the visitors entertained with their playful behavior.
-The Oruzogo group can be tracked in Ruhija area of Bwindi Impenetrable Forest National Park.
+The Oruzogo group can be tracked in the Ruhija area of Bwindi Impenetrable Forest National Park.

 - Rushegura

-The Rushegura troop is splitter group of Habinyanja family and it can be tracked in Buhoma region of Bwindi National Park.
-The group is headed by Mwirima silverback gorilla.
-Rushegura family derived its name from the two brothers that broke off to make their own groups.
-It is one of Bwindi’s most friendly gorilla families due to its calm and harmonious leader.
-The Rushegura group features 19 with one silverback.
-It began with 12 members including 5 females.
+The Rushegura troop split from the Habinyanja family, and it can be tracked in Buhoma region of Bwindi National Park.
+The group is led by Mwirima, the silverback gorilla.
+The Rushegura family derived its name from two brothers who broke off to form their own groups.
+It is one of Bwindi’s most friendly gorilla families, thanks to its calm, harmonious leader.
+The Rushegura group comprises 19 individuals, including one silverback.
+It began with 12 members, including 5 females.

 - Nyakagezi in Mgahinga National Park

-The Nyakagezi group is the only habituated gorilla group in Mgahinga National Park and it comes with 10 members.
-It was known for its migratory behavior where it used to wander to the Virunga National Park and Volcanoes National Park.
+The Nyakagezi group is the only habituated gorilla group in Mgahinga National Park, with 10 members.
+It was known for its migratory behavior, during which it used to wander between the Virunga National Park and the Volcanoes National Park.
 However, this group is currently settled within Mgahinga National Park.

 The Nyakagezi group is headed by Bugingo silverback.
-Bugingo silverback is father of several gorillas in the Nyakagezi troop.
-Currently, Mark heads the group that comes with 2 other silverbacks, his brother Mathew and Mafia, juveniles known Furaha and Nkanda, females known as Nyiramwiza and Nshuti as well as the 2 black backs of Ndungutse and Rukundo.
-Gorilla permits for this group can be obtained from Kisoro offices of Uganda Wildlife Authority.
+Bugingo silverback is the father of several gorillas in the Nyakagezi troop.
+Currently, Mark heads the group that comes with 2 other silverbacks, his brother Mathew and Mafia, juveniles known as Furaha and Nkanda, females known as Nyiramwiza and Nshuti, as well as the 2 black backs of Ndungutse and Rukundo.
+Gorilla permits for this group can be obtained from the Uganda Wildlife Authority offices in Kisoro.

-Other gorilla groups include Mukiza, Christmas, Bikingi and Bushaho among others.
+Other gorilla groups include Mukiza, Christmas, Bikingi, and Bushaho.

-In conclusion, Uganda features the highest number of gorilla families compared to the rest of gorilla destinations.
-While on gorilla safari, visitors are assigned to only one habituated gorilla family to track in a group of eight people.
+In conclusion, Uganda has the highest number of gorilla families among gorilla destinations.
+While on a gorilla safari, visitors are assigned to only one habituated gorilla family, with a group of eight people.

-Note that the composition of gorilla families keeps changing and for any changes, you will be up dated.
-Each group offers a distinct experience and it worth visiting at least 2 families.
+Note that the composition of gorilla families keeps changing, and you will be updated on any changes.
+Each group offers a distinct experience, and it’s worth visiting at least 2 families.